skipperq93/cyberkit/Introduction.md

 ## Debugging Layout Tests in Xcode

-The easiest way to debug a layout test is with WebKitTestRunner or DumpRenderTree.
+The easiest way to debug a layout test is with CyberKitTestRunner or DumpRenderTree.
-In Product > Scheme, select “Everything up to WebKit + Tools”.
+In Product > Scheme, select “Everything up to CyberKit + Tools”.

 In Product > Scheme > Edit Scheme, open “Run” tab.
-Pick WebKitTestRunner or DumpRenderTree, whichever is desired in “Executable”.
+Pick CyberKitTestRunner or DumpRenderTree, whichever is desired in “Executable”.

-![Screenshot of specifying DumpRenderTree as the target of "Run" scheme](resources/xcode-scheme-dumprendertree.png) Go to Arguments and specify the path to the layout tests being debugged relative to where the build directory is located. e.g. `../../LayoutTests/fast/dom/Element/element-traversal.html` if `WebKitBuild/Debug` is the build directory.
+![Screenshot of specifying DumpRenderTree as the target of "Run" scheme](resources/xcode-scheme-dumprendertree.png) Go to Arguments and specify the path to the layout tests being debugged relative to where the build directory is located. e.g. `../../LayoutTests/fast/dom/Element/element-traversal.html` if `CyberKitBuild/Debug` is the build directory.
 ![Screenshot of Xcode specifying a layout test in an argument to DumpRenderTree](resources/xcode-scheme-layout-test.png) You may want to specify OS_ACTIVITY_MODE environmental variable to “disable” in order to suppress all the system logging that happens during the debugging session.

-You may also want to specify `--no-timeout` option to prevent WebKitTestRunner or DumpRenderTree to stop the test after 30 seconds if you’re stepping through code.
+You may also want to specify `--no-timeout` option to prevent CyberKitTestRunner or DumpRenderTree to stop the test after 30 seconds if you’re stepping through code.

-Once this is done, you can run WebKitTestRunner or DumpRenderTree by going to Product > Perform Action > Run without Building.
+Once this is done, you can run CyberKitTestRunner or DumpRenderTree by going to Product > Perform Action > Run without Building.

 Clicking on “Run” button may be significantly slower due to Xcode re-building every project and framework each time.
 You can disable this behavior by going to “Build” tab and unchecking boxes for all the frameworks involved for “Run”: